FDA 510(k) Glossary · regulatory

 For Class I devices, general controls alone are generally sufficient.
 Class II devices require general controls plus special controls and typically a 510(k).
 Class III devices require general controls plus Premarket Approval (PMA).

-FDA References
+Official FDA Guidance and References

-Related Terms
+Related FDA 510(k) Terms

 Special Controls - Device Classification - 510(k) Premarket Notification - 510(k) Exemption